IsacKun220/com1001/code-examples/README.md

 **Rating:** Slightly more endorsed, but potentially tricky to setup

-The second option may be more preferable – where you SSH into your Codio box from your text editor/IDE on your own machine.
+The second option may be more preferable &mdash; where you SSH into your Codio box from your text editor/IDE on your own machine.
 This gives you the best of both worlds – the use of your preferred development environment, but with the ease of Ruby already being set up for you on Codio, and you using the same platform as